Western Xia: Dingnan Jiedushi

 Yichao died in 935 and was succeeded by his brother Yixing.
 Yixing discovered a plot by his brother, Yimin, to overthrow him in 943.
 Yimin fled to Chinese territory, but was returned to Xiazhou for execution.
 Over 200 clan members were implicated in the plot, resulting in a purge of the core ranks.
 Yimin's post was taken by a loyal official, Renyu.
 Not long afterward, Renyu was killed by the Yemu Qiang, who departed for Chinese territory.
 In 944 Yixing may have attacked the Liao dynasty on behalf of the Later Jin.
 The sources are not clear on the event.
-In 948 Yixin requested permission to cross the border and attack the Yemu Qiang but was refused.
+In 948 Yixing requested permission to cross the border and attack the Yemu Qiang but was refused.
 Instead Yixing attacked a neighboring circuit under encouragement from the rebel Li Shouzhen, but retreated upon encountering an imperial force.
 In 952 the Yeji people north of Qingzhou rebelled, causing the Tanguts significant difficulty.
 Honorary titles were given out by the Later Han to appease local commanders, including Yixing.
 In 960 Dingnan came under attack by Northern Han and successfully repelled invading forces.
 In 962 Yixing offered horses as tribute to the Song dynasty.
 Yixing died in 967 and was succeeded by his son, Kerui.